Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Longitudinal Vehicle Dynamics Model

 where $m$ is the mass of the truck, rather than the common expression

 where the acceleration is given the interpretation as the input and the force as the output.
-There are several issues that need to be considered from a parameter estimation perspective.
+However, there are several issues that need to be considered from a parameter estimation perspective.
 Firstly, while \eqref{newton2} is a linear regression model with the inverse of the mass, $1/m$, as parameter, \eqref{newton} is a linear regression model with the quantity of interest $m$ as parameter.
 However, more important is to consider the impact of measurement errors.
 Commercial trucks include more or less sophisticated online estimators of the components of $ F_{\text{res}}(k)$.
-For this reason, and in order to focus on the problem of estimating the mass $m$, we consider $F_{\text{res}}(k)$ as a measured quantity.
-With exact measurements of the acceleration $a(k)$ this would favor \eqref{newton} as model.
-Before proceeding, we mention that the model can be extended to include other unknowns.
-For example, a common model for the rolling resistance is
+In practice, \(F_{\mathrm{res}}(k)\) is therefore not obtained from a single ideal sensor, but from a combination of sensors and online estimators, giving rise to modeling and estimation errors.
+With exact measurements of the acceleration $a(k)$ this would favor \eqref{newton} as model as additive output noise can be easily handled \cite{Ljung:99}.

-where $c_r$ is the rolling resistance coefficient, and $g$ is the gravitational acceleration.
-It is easy to extend the model to include $c_r$ as a parameter to be estimated as well, and we outline this in Section \ref{sec:nuis}, see also \cite{jessica2025}.

 However, the acceleration $a(k)$, measured by way of (inertial) accelerometers, can be subject to substantial measurement errors.
-This means that regardless of the choice of \eqref{newton2} or \eqref{newton}, we are faced with what is known as an errors-in-variables (EIV) model where both inputs and outputs are subject to measurement errors.
-It is well known that parameter estimation in such models are prone to systematic errors unless dedicated methods are used \cite{soderstrom2018errors}.
+This means that regardless of the choice of \eqref{newton2} or \eqref{newton} as model, we are faced with what is known as an errors-in-variables~(EIV) model where both inputs and outputs are subject to measurement errors.
+It is well-known that parameter estimation in such models are prone to systematic errors unless dedicated methods are used \cite{soderstrom2018errors}.
+One method that has been used for vehicle mass estimation is the total least-squares method \cite{Huffel:87}, see, e.g.,\cite{Rhode:12,Rhode:13} and more recently \cite{Koide:25}.

 In practice, one may often avoid the use of EIV-methods, which can be quite involved, by pre-filtering the input signal.
 In a truck, the acceleration changes much slower than the noise in the accelerometers.
 Therefore low-pass filtering can reduce the problem of noisy accelerometer signals significantly.
-We will consider the filtering problem in Section \ref{filteringsec}.
-This leads us to the model
+We will consider this approach in Section~\ref{filteringsec}.